 Construction of the station upgrades is assumed to take place just outside the fence line of the existing Adelanto Compressor Station.
 The total parcel of land owned by SoCalGas is approximately 560 ft. x 875 ft., with the existing Adelanto Station covering much less than half of the entire parcel.
 This provides sufficient room to install the new compressor station on the SoCalGas parcel, outside the existing fence line and due south of the existing station.
-This will avoid land acquisition costs for the new compression facilities.
+This will reduceavoid land acquisition costs for the new compression equipment installation, however additional land acquisition is assumed to be required for ancillary facilities.
 In addition, executing the construction in this manner will eliminate the need for any immediate demolition of the existing compressor and will not impact system operation and remote control of critical valves while the new station is being built.
 The current turbine driven compressor will remain in service until the new units are installed and commissioned.
 The direct costs for the Adelanto Compressor Station do not include demolition of the existing unit.
 As stated in Mr. Yee's testimony, those costs are accounted for in authorized depreciation rates.

 In order to meet regional air quality requirements, emissions controls and continuous emissions monitoring equipment will be required.
 The compressor station will be subject to Federal Operating Permit (Title V) requirements due to its potential to emit emissions in excess of federal major source thresholds.
 As a federal major source, the facility will meet the Lowest Achievable Emission Rate (LAER).
 The capital costs for procurement and installation of this equipment are included in the project estimate.
+The emission reduction credits cost estimate are based on ERC costs per ton of a recent transaction in the Mojave Desert Air Quality

+Management District provided by an emissions broker and validated by the air district.
 Internal estimates were developed for the anticipated costs of emission reduction credits.
 These emissions offset costs and other air permit related fees necessary to construct the station upgrades are also included towards the total cost of the compressor station.